-If you have ever set up an email client such as Outlook or Thunderbird, or email app on your smartphone, you will almost certainly have had to choose between POP and IMAP in the settings.
+If you have set up an email client such as Outlook or Thunderbird, or an email app on your smartphone, you will almost certainly have to choose between POP and IMAP in the settings.

-In this article, I will explain how POP and IMAP work and the differences between them.
+I will explain how POP and IMAP work in this article and their differences.
 This will enable you to choose the best one.
 Hint: It’s IMAP.

 - IMAP is the acronym for Internet Message Access Protocol

 - POP is the acronym for Post Office Protocol.

 Both of these protocols are used for the processing of the transfer of emails between an email server and a mail client (such as Mozilla Thunderbird, Microsoft Outlook, Eudora, or your default smartphone email app).

 POP3 is a protocol that has been around for a very long time.
 POP1 was first created in1984 and POP2 in early 1985/.
 POP3 is the current version created in1988 and remains one of the most popular email protocols.

 IMAP was created in 1986, but at that time, we don’t think they anticipated how well it fits in with the current “cloud-based” trend that has developed over recent years.